June 1, 2023

 Recognizing Overlapping Traits

-3. Preference for Solitude: Both may result in a preference for solitude.
-Shy individuals may seek solace in solitude as it feels more comfortable and less anxiety-provoking.
-Similarly, individuals with social anxiety may prefer to avoid social situations and spend time alone to alleviate their distress.
+• Preference for Solitude: Both shyness and social anxiety may manifest among those who have them as their preference for solitude.
+Shy individuals may seek solace in solitude as it has familiarity and comfort.
+Likewise, those with social anxiety may prefer to avoid social situations and spend time alone mainly to alleviate their distress.

 Read More: What is Anxiety and What Can You Do About It?